Earned Income and AGI Limits

 For more information on whether a child qualifies you for EITC, see:

-The American Tax Relief act extended the relief for married taxpayers, the expanded credit for taxpayers with three or more qualifying children and other provisions to December 31, 2017.
+Made permanent the relief for married taxpayers and the expanded credit for taxpayers with three or more qualifying children.